DarkCurleyFried/CryptoCycle/WHITEPAPER.md

 ### 1. Introduction
 - Problem: Many users hold insignificant amounts of diverse tokens they no longer use.
 - Opportunity: These tokens could be pooled, converted, and reinvested to generate returns.
-- Solution: CoinCycle creates a trustless smart contract system to automate this process.
+- Solution: CryptoCycle creates a trustless smart contract system to automate this process.

 ### 2. Architecture Overview
 - **Users** contribute low-value tokens to the CoinCycle vault.